 Guiding Good Choices

-Insight is a substance use prevention program provided in partnership with the Salt Lake City School District.
-Students grades 7 through 12 and their parents/caregivers participate in four 2-hour classes that teach skills for effective communication, managing feelings, creating healthy habits, and resisting negative peer pressure.
-Enrollment is open to all Salt Lake City School District students in 4th through 12th grades and their parents.
+Prime for Life for Youth is a substance use prevention program provided in partnership with the Salt Lake City School District.
+Students grades 7 through 12 and their parents/caregivers participate in four 2-hour classes that explore the perception of risk of substances, the progression of addiction, and how to make personal changes.
+Enrollment is open to all Salt Lake City School District students in 7th through 12th grades and their parents.
 Please contact the Salt Lake City School District Student Services Department to register.

-- For inquiries please contact Alexa Wrench, Program Director
+- For inquiries please contact Denali Hale, Interim Program Director

 - Phone: 801.364.0744 ext.
 722